Physical Therapy Assistant

 raising the bar by leading by example.

-Physical therapy assistants (PTA) can either make or break your home health care business,
+Physical therapy assistants (PTA) can either make or break your home health care business or

-integrity, or rehab success while supervising one.
-Although PTA's are under supervision by a PT and are licensed to function in a similar roll,
+integrity.
+That may seem blunt and rude but I've seen a lot in my 15+ years of doing home care PT!
+Although PTA's are under supervision by a Physical Therapist (PT) and are licensed to function in a similar roll,

 PTA's have their license defined limits.
 Initial evalutions are one of them.
 The physical therapist must evaluate, write up a plan of care and